That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Range: Stay within your comfort zone

 This isn't about giving up activities.
-It's about doing them smartly.
+It's about doing them smartly - working with your body, not against it.

 How to Use SLR Step-by-Step